Sourdough Shortbread Thumbprint Cookies

 Delicious, buttery sourdough shortbread cookies in delicate bite-sized form—perfect for parties, holidays, and gifting any time of year!

-There’s something timeless about a tray of delicate, pastel-iced cookies.
-Around here, we’ve always called them tea cookies—bite-sized shortbread cookies with a thumbprint filled with soft vanilla icing.
+There’s something timeless about a tray of delicate, buttery cookies with a dollop of sweet colorful icing on top.
+In my family, we’ve always called them tea cookies—bite-sized shortbread cookies with a thumbprint filled with soft vanilla icing.

 Every year on my birthday, my mom would buy these from our local bakery, always coordinating the icing color with my party theme.
 They were simple but special, and I wanted to bring that same joy into my own kitchen with a homemade, sourdough twist.

-These sourdough shortbread thumbprint cookies have all the buttery tenderness of the originals, with just a hint of depth from sourdough discard.
+These sourdough shortbread thumbprint cookies have all the soft, tenderness of the originals, with just a hint of depth from sourdough discard.

 They’re perfect for birthday parties, baby showers, weddings, or holiday cookie trays, and they freeze beautifully—so you can always have a little nostalgia ready to bake.